A guide to vendor liability insurance requirements

 Commercial umbrella insurance

-Commercial umbrella insurance raises the policy limits on your general liability, commercial auto, or employer's liability insurance policies.
-It also boosts the limits of your underlying policy.
+Commercial umbrella insurance raises the policy limit on your general liability, commercial auto, or employer's liability insurance when the underlying policy reaches its limit on a claim.

-While unusual for smaller venues, this coverage is not unheard of when doing business with a university, a hospital, and other large venues.
+While unusual for smaller venues, this coverage is not unheard of when doing business with a university, a hospital, or other large venue.
+Vendors of all sizes may need it to meet requirements for higher liability limits at a specific event.

 No matter your business, there’s a wide range of affordable vendor insurance options available to protect your venture and help it thrive.